Aragami (video game): Reception

 Aragami received "mixed or average" reviews according to review aggregator Metacritic.
 The Xbox version of Aragami: Shadow Edition was called a "perfect stealth game" by Windows Central.

 The game sold over 500,000 copies by March 2020.

 Sequel

-In 2020, Lince Works announced a sequel titled Aragami 2 for Microsoft Windows, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S. It was released on September 17, 2021.
+In 2020, Lince Works announced a sequel titled Aragami 2 for Windows, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S. It was released on September 17, 2021.